Assistant or Associate Professor of Communication (OPEN RANK)

 The Annenberg School is committed to fostering a culture and climate of tolerance, diversity and inclusion, as is evident in the Schools' various centers and initiatives (https://annenberg.usc.edu/research).
 Consequently, all qualified applicants are encouraged to apply in accordance with the University's mission to ensure equal opportunity (see below).

-To be considered for this position, all candidates must apply via the USC Employee Recruitment Services website at the following link https://usccareers.usc.edu/job/los-angeles/assistant-or-associate-professor-of-communication-open-rank/1209/9102929.
+To be considered for this position, all candidates must apply via the USC Employee Recruitment Services website at the following https://usccareers.usc.edu/job/los-angeles/assistant-or-associate-professor-of-communication-open-rank/1209/12749000.
 Submission materials should include a cover letter, curriculum vitae, samples of recent refereed publications and the names of three references.
 Final candidates will be requested to submit three (3) letters of recommendation.
-The cover letter should be addressed to School of Communication Faculty Search, attention Billie Shotlow, Annenberg School of Communication, University of Southern California, 3502 Watt Way, Suite 305, Los Angeles, CA 90089-0281.
-Applicants may direct questions to Billie Shotlow: (email@example.com) or (213-821-2718).
+The cover letter should be addressed to School of Communication Faculty Search, attention Andrea Hollingshead, Annenberg School of Communication, University of Southern California, 3502 Watt Way, Suite 305, Los Angeles, CA 90089-0281.
+Applicants may direct questions to Billie Shotlow at (firstname.lastname@example.org) or (213-821-2718) regarding the search process.
 Materials submitted by regular mail will not be accepted.

-Review of applications will commence on October 1, 2018 and continue until the position is filled or the search closed.
-Questions or concerns about the position or the search process can be directed to the Chair of the Search Committee, Michael Cody, at firstname.lastname@example.org.
+Review of applications will commence on August 16, 2019 and continue until the position is filled or the search closed.
+Questions about the position can be directed to the Chair of the Search Committee, Andrea Hollingshead at email@example.com.